 Express Entry requirements are no different from the above immigration program requirements.
 Express Entry Canada is not a new economic program in itself, but a novel way to manage the applications IRCC receives online through the various immigration programs it runs throughout the year.
 It will enable IRCC to simplify and deal with online applications and process them faster to reduce the wait time.

-- Is there Any Cap to Canada Express Entry Pool?
+- Is there Any Cap on Canada Express Entry Pool?

 Any number of people can submit their profile in the Express Entry Pool.
 There’s no limit/cap as such.
 However, Invitations to Apply (ITA) for Permanent Residence will be based on the Annual Immigration Level Plan.